How Much Does a Website Cost in Portugal? (2026 Pricing Guide)

 Freelancer vs Agency: What's the Difference?

-In Portugal, you have three main options:
+In Portugal, you have four main options:

 Solo freelancer (€500–5,000)